levinine/spring-native-aws-lambda/README.md

+What is Spring Native?

+Spring Native provides **beta** support for compiling Spring Boot applications to native executables with GraalVM, providing a new way to deploy Spring Boot applications that then run extremely efficiently.

+JVM shines in terms of short build time, maturity and performance.
+Native is optimized for low memory footprint and low startup time.

 ### AWS Lambda using Spring Cloud function built by Spring native
 This mini project contains:
 - A Spring boot project consisting of two Spring Cloud functions.